-Five Hints for Faster Turn Times
+5 Suggestions for Quicker Turn Times

-- It's relatively easy to appraise a cookie-cutter house.
-Most of an appraiser's time is spent analyzing how differing features add to or detract from what otherwise would be a property's market value.
-Let us know up front when you order your report if there are unique features of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's susceptible to flooding.
-While these are things that we'd find out on our own, knowing them as soon as possible makes your report arrive faster.
+- Cookie-cutter houses are relatively easy to appraise.
+What takes time is analyzing how differing details contribute to or detract from what otherwise would be a property's market value.
+When you order your report, let us know if there are unique characteristics of the home or surrounding area -- for example, it's had a recent addition built on, it's subject to zoning restrictions, it's susceptible to flooding.
+While these are things that we'll find out on our own, knowing them sooner is likely to make your report arrive without delay.

 - Does the homeowner know what to expect?

 - Confirming an appointment with the homeowner can be one of the most tedious tasks in the appraisal process.
 Some homeowners are understandably apprehensive with the idea an outsider wants to come in their house, look around, and make lots of notes.
 Many commonly think they should make the place spotless before the appraisal inspection, believing that will increase the appraised value.
 And will choose to not schedule the appointment until they can get around to cleaning.

 Coming directly from you -- the person they are working with on their loan -- a little information about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely shorten the appraisal inspection time.
 Our website has lots of pages of helpful information about the appraisal process for homeowners.
 Please feel free to share it with your clients.
 Tell them to call us if they want to meet our staff and learn more about our services.
 And tell them it benefits them to set the appointment as soon as possible!

 - Easily verify the status of your report on our website.